 Congress carefully crafted a sentencing scheme that delegated to the Commission the responsibility to describe "extraordinary and compelling reasons" that might permit sentence reductions under § 3582(c)(1)(A)(i).
 The Commission properly exercised that authority in crafting § 1B1.13(b)(6), but the Third Circuit upended its work.
-Unless corrected by this Court, the decision below will leave people in some jurisdictions able to request relief, while the less fortunate in others will be precluded from doing so.
+Unless corrected by this Court, that jurisprudence will leave people in some jurisdictions able to request relief, while the less fortunate in others will be precluded from doing so.
 Those disparities are unprincipled and unjust.

-The decision below also has significant consequences for organizations like FAMM that facilitate free representation in connection with sentence reduction motions, since FAMM may be forced to turn away otherwise valid requests simply because of geography.
+The circuit split also has significant consequences for organizations like FAMM that facilitate free representation in connection with sentence reduction motions, since FAMM may be forced to turn away otherwise valid requests simply because of geography.
 Even where FAMM is able to help secure representation, meritorious motions-like those filed by Mr. Santana-Cabrera and Mr. Moore-may languish as courts await clarity.

-Resolution by this Court is necessary because, according to the opinion below, the Commission lacks authority to overrule the Third Circuit's decision (and any similar decisions that might follow).
+Resolution by this Court is necessary because, according to the Third Circuit, the Commission lacks authority to overrule its decisions (and any similar decisions that might follow).
 Compare Braxton v.
 United States, 500 U.S. 344 (1991).
-Denying the Petition would entrench an erroneous decision primed to deepen jurisdictional divides over the criteria for § 3582(c)(1)(A) relief.
-Indeed, the deleterious impact of the decision below is already spreading.
+Denying the Petition would entrench erroneous decisions primed to deepen jurisdictional divides over the criteria for § 3582(c)(1)(A) relief.
+Indeed, the deleterious impact of Rutherford is already spreading.
 See, e.g., United States v.
 Ramos, No. 96-CR-815-4, 2024 WL 4710905, at 3 (N.D.
 Ill.
 Nov.
-6, 2024) (following the decision below); United States v.
+6, 2024) (following Rutherford); United States v.
 McHenry, No. 1:93-CR-84, 2024 WL 1363448, at 10 (N.D.
 Ohio Mar.
 29, 2024) (applying similar reasoning); United States v.
 Crandall, No. 89-CR-21, 2024 WL 945328, at 8 (N.D.
 Iowa Mar.
-5, 2024) (rejecting application of

-§ 1B1.13(b)(6)).
-The Court should resolve the question presented now, before the decision below does more damage.
+5, 2024) (rejecting application of § 1B1.13(b) (6)).
+The Court should resolve the question presented now, before the Third Circuit's precedent does more damage.

 II.
-The Third Circuit's Decision Is Wrong
+The Third Circuit's Precedent Is Wrong